 “When seconds count, the police are only minutes away.”

-In our modern world, personal responsibility and self-reliance are essential.
+In our modern and rapidly changing world, personal responsibility and self-reliance are essential.
 Sheepdogs are the epitome of these virtues.

 About the TXRFA Sheepdog Logo